jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 \end{equation}
 $$

+Here, one could envision a dynamical system with $N$ physical observables but a singular latent variable "pulling the strings" behind the scenes.
+Systems well--described by a singular latent variable are rather rare but it turns out that systems described by two form an important class of dynamical systems, motivating the case of $(n\neq1,\,N\neq1)$ case we are building up to.
+Take note that I said referred to systems "well--described" by a singular latent variable and not systems "fully--described" by a singular latent variable.
+This is because a single latent variable might describe most of the dynamics---perhaps even the dynamics we actually care about---but not all of the observed data.

 ### Multiple Inputs, One Output $(n\neq1, N=1)$

-Here we consider the Maclaurin expansion of a multivariate, scalar--valued function, where $\mathbf{y}\equiv y$:
+Here we consider the Taylor expansion of a multivariate, scalar--valued function, where $\mathbf{y}\equiv y$:

 $$
 \begin{equation}